-To be eligible to participate in the Student Performance Component of the 2014-2015 Apollo and Apollolike Fellows Incentive Program, an HISD employee must meet all of the following additional requirements.
+To be eligible to participate in the Student Performance Component of the 2015-2016 Apollo and Apollolike Fellows Incentive Program, an HISD employee must meet all of the following additional requirements.

-- 1. The employee's first day of employment as a Sr. Academic Tutor Apollo or Sr. Academic Tutor Priority Schools must be no later than October 15, 2014. - 2.
-Employee must be continuously employed as a Sr. Academic Tutor Apollo or Sr. Academic Tutor Priority Schools through the last day of the duty schedule, May 28, 2015. - 3.
+- 1. The employee's first day of employment as a Sr. Academic Tutor Apollo or Sr. Academic Tutor Priority Schools must be no later than October 14, 2015. - 2.
+Employee must be continuously employed as a Sr. Academic Tutor Apollo or Sr. Academic Tutor Priority Schools through the last day of the duty schedule, May 26, 2016. - 3.
 An employee who takes a leave of absence during the eligibility period (e.g., temporary disability, but not family medical leave) is not eligible to participate. - 4.
+An employee must verify student linkages through the ASPIRE portal at the time designated by the program.
+Employees who do not link students through the ASPIRE portal are not eligible to participate in the Student Performance Component of the incentive program.

-Employee cannot be absent for more than ten instructional days (80 hours) during the "instructional school year," starting with the first day of employment.
-The following types of leave will be held harmless and not count as days absent: funeral leave (not charged to an employee's leave bank) as defined by policy, military leave, family medical leave, assault leave, jury duty, holidays/unscheduled duty days, religious holidays, compensatory time, and authorized offcampus duty.
+5. Employee cannot be absent for more than ten instructional days (80 hours) during the "instructional school year," starting with the first day of employment.
+The following types of leave will be held harmless and not count as days absent: funeral leave (not charged to an employee's leave bank)as defined by policy, military leave, family medical leave, assault leave, jury duty, holidays/unscheduled duty days, religious holidays, compensatory time, and authorized off-campus duty.
 Sick days and personal leave taken for any reason are considered absences.
 Family medical leave, military leave, and assault leave must be authorized through Human Resources during the school year in which the leave occurs.